-Exam results day is different this year
+Exam results day

 It’s natural to feel uptight about results day, but there’s a great deal that you can do beforehand to help sleep at night.
 Start by drawing up a list of contacts you might need to call upon when your grades have come through.
 It’s also not too late to get in touch with your careers advisor if you’re after a last-minute chat.

 We’re here for you, too.
 You’ll find more peace of mind by reading these articles:

 - Exam result stress – Recognise it and then deal with it.

 - Prevent those panic attacks – Or at least cope with them when they happen.